dolidolih/Iris/README.md

-# SendMsgDB - An Android native db observer / message broker / reply sender for Kakaotalk bot
+# Iris - An Android native db observer / message broker / reply sender for Kakaotalk bot

 This project allows you to automate interactions with KakaoTalk, extract data from its database, and control it remotely via an HTTP server.
 It's built in Java and designed to run on Android devices, leveraging system services and direct database access.